AljoschaMeyer/hacky-art/README.md

 Usage:

+- one-time setup:
+  - clone this repository
-- run `npm run build`
+  - run `npm install`
-- start a webserver
-- start patchwork/patchbay
-- point a browser to the server
+- starting the client
+  - start patchwork, patchbay, or ssb-server etc
+  - run `npm start`, this should open a web page
   - input the `~/.ssb/secret` file and click `Login`
   - enjoy the gallery of images
   - click on `Publish` to write your own image to the scuttleverse (warning: there's no preview step)